Lead in Household Plumbing

 Lead poisoning is a preventable health problem.
 Young children and pregnant women are at greatest risk.
 Lead poisoning can cause learning and behavior problems and delayed growth and development in children.
 In New York City, lead paint in homes, not lead in water, is the most common cause of lead poisoning in children.
 Children can swallow lead dust from peeling lead paint when they put their hands and toys in their mouths.
 Children can also be exposed to lead in household dust, soil, water and some imported consumer products like clay pottery, cosmetics, food, herbal remedies and toys.
 Reducing exposure to lead from all sources is the best way to protect children from lead poisoning.
-During the four-month sampling period (June – September 2010) when lead in water levels were slightly elevated, there was a 2.4% decline in the number of young children newly identified with elevated blood lead levels as compared with the same period in 2009.
 For more information on lead poisoning, visit www.nyc.gov/health.

 How can I protect my child from lead poisoning?

 - Remind your doctor to test your child for lead poisoning at ages 1 and 2 as required by law.